Why successful companies have IT leadership on their board

 Resentment easily grows between departments in this scenario and causes in-fighting, loss of talent and a stressful work environment.
 This leads to long-lasting reputational damage, a reduction in business productivity and ultimately, lower revenue.

 Once senior IT executives are present on the board though, they can clearly communicate IT’s value, potential and contributions.
 Improving alignment and collaboration whilst reducing friction across the business.

-2. Lower technical debt
+2. A lower technical debt

-Digitally-strong leadership is aware of the concept of technical debt and invest intelligently to eliminate it.
+Digitally strong leadership is aware of the concept of technical debt and invest intelligently to eliminate it.
 Businesses without IT executives or their IT support provider on their board, are rarely even aware of technical debt and make flawed business decisions as a result.

 Problems accelerate for non-savvy businesses if misconceptions such as IT being a ‘necessary evil’ or a business ‘cost’ get out of control and begin influencing the board’s decisions.
 This causes technical debt to accumulate even faster – narrowing cash flow, increasing job disengagement and lowering the business’ productivity ceiling.